Tips for putting on a play with younger kids

 I like to tell students that when their families or friends come to see their play they will be watching them.
 That is, they should stay in character the whole time and even if they are not speaking, they should stay in character in the background.
 I like to focus individually on this during rehearsals - if a student does an interesting action or gesture or facial expression in the background, I will always point it out and comment on exactly what they did (I don't just say good - I like to explain exactly what they did that was good and I find that other students listen to this and then try things out themselves).
 Students should be engaged the whole time on stage and I like to give students in the background interesting things and actions to do at all times (without it being distracting).

 My favourite line is to tell students that a theatre is large and when there are a lot of people in a theatre coming to see their play, they need to be even louder.
-They shouldn't yell (because that will hurt their voice) but they need to speak in a big, loud and clear voice so that the little old lady who has trouble hearing and is sitting right at the back of the theatre can hear them clearly.
+They shouldn't yell (because that will hurt their voice - I like to give an example of how their voice will be husky if they yell and hurt their voice) but they need to speak in a big, loud and clear voice so that the little old lady who has trouble hearing and is sitting right at the back of the theatre can hear them clearly.
 Students should project their voices to the back of the theatre and they should also look up and out.
 Practice this with them.

 Warm up before the performance